© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bronze Age round barrow NW of Glan-marteg is a scheduled monument protected by Cadw under reference RD042.
 View the official record →

-A Bronze Age round barrow north-west of Glan-marteg is a funerary monument located in Radnorshire, Wales, dating to the second millennium BC.
+A Bronze Age round barrow northwest of Glan-marteg is a funerary monument located in Radnorshire, Wales, designated as a scheduled ancient monument under the reference RD042.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD042.

 Bronze Age round barrow NW of Glan-marteg dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bronze Age round barrow NW of Glan-marteg is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD042.